DataDevils/DataBootCamp/docs/Streamflow_Task1.md

 - You'll see the data appear in this window; Click the orange arrow to select the data to import.
 - Click the `import` button.

----

-## • Explore & clean the data

-While we now have our data in Excel, we should explore and inspect the data before we dive into our analysis.
-This may expose irregularities in the data, stemming either from our import process or in the dataset itself. **Plots** and **summary statistics** are a quick way to reveal any data gaps or outliers.

-#### Create a copy of the raw data and clean it up
+### ♦ <u>Cleaning the data</u>

+While we now have the data we need, we should take a moment and **tidy** it up to facilitate analysis.
+(Hadley Wickham has an excellent paper on tidy data here: http://vita.had.co.nz/papers/tidy-data.html).
 We'll begin by creating a tidier version of the raw data, but keeping the raw worksheet intact in case we make a mistake and need to revert to it.
 And with this copy, we'll remove the metadata and other extraneous items so that we have a clean, efficient dataset, ready for quick analysis.

 - **Create a copy your `Raw` worksheet and rename it `EDA` (for exploratory data analysis):**
   - Right click the `Raw` worksheet tab, and select `Move or Copy...`